 Kaiser Permanente: We consider our entire portfolio of health plans for our own employees.

-UnitedHealth Group: All UnitedHealth Group employees have the option of enrolling in all an HSA or HRA.
+UnitedHealthcare: All UnitedHealth Group employees have the option of enrolling in an HSA.
+Each year we see more and more of our employees electing the HSA eligible plan.

 15. Are you using a trustee?
 If so, how long have you been with the trustee?